BART-based inference for Poisson processes: Abstract

 \section{Abstract}

-The effectiveness of Bayesian Additive Regression Trees (BART) has been demonstrated in a variety of contexts including non parametric regression and classification.
-Here we introduce a BART scheme for estimating the intensity of inhomogeneous Poisson Processes.
+The effectiveness of Bayesian Additive Regression Trees (BART) has been demonstrated in a variety of contexts including non-parametric regression and classification.
+A BART scheme for estimating the intensity of inhomogeneous Poisson processes is introduced.
 Poisson intensity estimation is a vital task in various applications including medical imaging, astrophysics and network traffic analysis.
-Our approach enables full posterior inference of the intensity in a nonparametric regression setting.
-We demonstrate the performance of our scheme through simulation studies on synthetic and real datasets in one and two dimensions, and compare our approach to alternative approaches.
+The new approach enables full posterior inference of the intensity in a non-parametric regression setting.
+The performance of the novel scheme is demonstrated through simulation studies on synthetic and real datasets up to five dimensions, and the new scheme is compared with alternative approaches.